-- 1) launch a three hour accredited program focused on advancing equality and inclusion in the professions; - 2) develop resources to assist legal workplaces in designing and delivering their own three hour program focused on advancing equality and inclusion in the professions, to be accredited by the Law Society; and - 3) require each licensee to complete, once every three years, a three hour accredited program focused on equality and inclusion, which would count as the licensee's professionalism hours for that year.

-The Working Group recommends that the Law Society launch an innovative three hour accredited program focused on topics such as equality and inclusion in the professions to assist licensees with promoting these principles.
-The Law Society would also support legal workplaces in developing their own three hour programs that could be accredited by the Law Society.
+- 1) launch a three hour accredited program focused on advancing equality and inclusion in the professions; - 2) develop resources to assist legal workplaces in designing and delivering their own three hour program focused on advancing equality and inclusion in the professions, to be accredited by the Law Society; and - 3) require each licensee to complete three hours of an accredited program focused on equality and inclusion within the first three years following the adoption of these recommendations and one hour per year every year thereafter, which will count towards the licensee's professionalism hours for that year. - 87.
+The Working Group recommends that the Law Society launch an innovative accredited program focused on topics such as equality and inclusion in the professions to assist licensees with promoting these principles.
+The Law Society would also support legal workplaces in developing their own programs that could be accredited by the Law Society.
 This would allow legal workplaces and legal associations to build their capacity in this area while addressing the needs of their membership base.
 The Law Society would work with associations to develop criteria for accreditation and to assist legal workplaces and legal associations in developing their own accredited courses.
-Programs could be delivered in any format already approved under the eligible education activities criteria available on the Law Society website.

-In order to create awareness and engagement of the professions, the Law Society would require each licensee to complete, once every three years, three hours of an equality and inclusion accredited program.
-These programs would meet professionalism CPD requirements for the year in which the hours were taken.
+Programs could be delivered in any format already approved under the eligible education activities criteria available on the Law Society website. - 88.
+In order to create awareness and engagement of the professions, the Law Society would require each licensee to complete three hours of an accredited program focused on equality and inclusion within the first three years following the adoption of these recommendations and one hour per year every year thereafter.
+These programs count towards professionalism CPD requirements for the year in which the hours were taken.
 The monitoring of these activities to confirm completion of hours would be the same as any monitoring conducted to confirm completion of professionalism hours.
-No additional oversight would be required.
+No additional oversight would be required. - 89.
 Training sessions could cover topics such as unconscious bias, the impact of daily verbal, behavioural and environmental indignities, the value of diversity and inclusion, understanding power and privilege and addressing discrimination and harassment.